House unveils $250 billion tech bill

 What they're saying: "We have been in talks with House and Senate committees of jurisdiction for weeks, trying to put together a bipartisan bill that could pass Congress," Rep. Michael McCaul (R-Texas) told Axios.

-- "Rather than allowing those talks to play out, Speaker [House Speaker Nancy] Pelosi and House Democrats have decided to torpedo the chance of a bipartisan, bicameral bill."
+- "Rather than allowing those talks to play out, Speaker [Nancy] Pelosi and House Democrats have decided to torpedo the chance of a bipartisan, bicameral bill."

 - "Instead of focusing on strong consensus policies, she’s filled her package with poison pills with no bipartisan support," Rep. Frank Lucas (R-Okla.), the top Republican on the House Science and Technology Committee, told Axios.